prototaxites/mgannotate/README.md

 Currently, the pipeline performs the following:

-* (optional) (co-)assembly of metagenome shotgun short reads with [MEGAHIT](https://github.com/voutcn/megahit)
+* (optional) (co-)assembles metagenome shotgun short reads with [MEGAHIT](https://github.com/voutcn/megahit)
-* (optional) filtering of assembled contigs to remove or keep specific clades using [MMSeqs](https://github.com/soedinglab/MMseqs2/)
+* (optional) filters assembled contigs to remove or keep specific clades using [MMSeqs](https://github.com/soedinglab/MMseqs2/)
-* Prediction of protein-coding genes using [MetaEuk](https://github.com/soedinglab/metaeuk)
+* Predicts of protein-coding genes using [MetaEuk](https://github.com/soedinglab/metaeuk)
-* Annotation of predicted genes using [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper)
+* Annotates predicted genes using [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper)
-* Estimation of reads mapping to each gene in an assembly for each shotgun library using [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [HTSeq-count](https://github.com/htseq/htseq).
+* Counts reads mapping to each gene in an assembly for each shotgun library using [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [HTSeq-count](https://github.com/htseq/htseq).
-* Production of count summaries for each GO in a provided list
+* Produces count summaries for each GO in a provided list

 ## Usage